-- (a) This paragraph does not apply in respect of a transferable security or an approved money-market instrument to which paragraph 1.6.19 applies. - (b) The specific limits are set out as follows: - i) not more than 20% in value of the Scheme Property is to consist of deposits with a single body; - ii) not more than 10% in value of the Scheme Property is to consist of transferable securities or money market instruments issued by a single body (except that the limit of 10% is raised to 25% in value of the Scheme Property in respect of covered bonds); - iii) exposure to any one counterparty in an OTC derivative transaction shall not exceed 10% in value of the scheme.
-For the purposes of calculating this limit, the rules and conditions set out in COLL 5.6.7 R (7) to (10) inclusive apply; and - iv) not more than 35% in value of the Scheme Property is to consist of the units of any one collective investment scheme. - (c) In applying the limit under paragraph (ii) above, certificates representing certain securities are to be treated as equivalent to the underlying securities. - (d) For the purposes of this paragraph 1.6.18 a single body is: - (i) in relation to transferable securities and money market instruments, the person by whom they are issued; and - (ii) in relation to deposits, the person with whom they are placed.
+- (a) This paragraph 1.6.18 does not apply in respect of a transferable security or an approved money-market instrument to which paragraph 1.6.19 applies. - (b) The specific limits are set out as follows: - (i) not more than 20% in value of the Scheme Property is to consist of deposits with a single body; - (ii) not more than 10% in value of the Scheme Property is to consist of transferable securities or money-market instruments issued by any single body (except that the limit of 10% is raised to 25% in value of the Scheme Property in respect of covered bonds) subject to COLL 5.6.23R; - (iii) exposure to any one counterparty in an OTC derivative transaction shall not exceed 10% in value of the Company; and - (iv) not more than 35% in value of the Company is to consist of the units of any one collective investment scheme. - (c) In applying the limit under paragraph (b)(ii) above, certificates representing certain securities are to be treated as equivalent to the underlying securities. - (d) For the purposes of this paragraph 1.6.18, a single body is: (i) in relation to transferable securities and money-market instruments, the person by whom they are issued; and (ii) in relation to deposits, the person with whom they are placed.